HEADINGTON, OXFORD

 Sale of goods 1835

-Thomas Henry Whorwood junior, a Fellow of Magdalen College, who succeeded as Lord of the Manor at the age of 23 in 1835, then put up the whole Manor for auction.
-The following advertisement appeared in Jackson's Oxford Journal of 29 August 1835:
+Thomas Henry Whorwood junior, a Fellow of Magdalen College and Rector of Willoughby, succeeded his father as Lord of the Manor of Headington at the age of 23 in 1835.
+He did not wish to live at the Manor House, and immediately put up the whole Manor for auction, and he following advertisement appeared in Jackson’s Oxford Journal on 29 August 1835:

 JOJ 29 Aug 1835